You’ve got questions? We’ve got

 Our audit is designed, first and foremost, to be usable.
 We’ve gone to great lengths to engineer an audit that is clear, detailed and actionable enough for you to simply hand it to your SEO or web team and then let them implement it.
 In addition, all audits have an executive summary that highlights the most important takeaways from the audit, in plain old English.

 What if the sun doesn’t rise tomorrow?
 What if we’re really enslaved by machines and living in The Matrix?
 Honestly, we’ve just never had someone unhappy with an audit.
-Our audits elicit compliments, referrals for additional business, and lots of grumbling from the SEO agency or team who has to go fix everything.
-Contracts of course are signed before we begin any engagement, and if we fail to deliver what we’ve promised in the contract we’ll work with you to make it right.
+Our audits elicit compliments, referrals for additional business, and maybe lots of grumbling from the SEO agency or team who has to go fix everything.
+Contracts of course are signed before we begin any engagement, and if we fail to deliver what we’ve promised in the contract we’ll work with you to make it right, but that has never happened.

 We’re not a bank, nor a credit card company.
-We don’t have a risk assessment or loss prevention team.
-And we’ve had one too many companies skip out on paying for finished work.
+We don’t have a risk assessment or loss prevention team, and we’ve had one too many companies skip out on paying for finished work.
 Because our services are delivered like products, we charge for them like products.
-If you want to pay for something over time, we happily accept credit cards.
+If you want to pay for something over time instead of all upfront, we happily accept credit cards.